buotex/blog/posts/gertz/tempdb.markdown

 - A valid time column is most appropriate when changes to rows occur relatively infrequently.
 To represent attributes that change very frequently, such as a point of sale table, an event table is preferable to a valid-time table.
+- The preferred data structure to handle Bitemporal datases is the MVBT[^btree]

 #Footnotes
 Transaction time